biofrontiers2017eeg/eegtk/README.md

 resting state throughout the duration of the recording.
 During the recording sessions artifacts were identified and removed from the data analysis for accuracy.

+### <i> Biosignal Recording and EEG Parameterisation <i>
+The EEG recordings were performed with electrodes secured at sites FP1, FP2, F7, F3, Fz, F4, F8, T3, C3, Cz, C4, T4, T5, P3, Pz,
+P4, T6, O1, O2 with 19-channel equipment (WAVi).
+A headset containing the electrodes is placed on the patient.
+The electrodes are examined to ensure quality contact.
+If contact is unacceptable, conductive gel can be added and the eSocs can be rubbed along the scalp to exfoliate the location of the electrode in order to assist in gaining proper contact.
+Once contact is deemed acceptable, a auditory P300 Eyes Closed Protocol is run.
+The patient is instructed to avoid any synchronized motions and blinks during the P300 test as this will affect the quality of the data.

 ### <i> Data </i>
 The subject data is anonymized with number labels, each number represents a different subject.
 The letters attached to the numbers represent the session (i.e. a=first session, b=second session etc.).
 Each session has two files a .raw and a .art.